OCHA-DAP/ocha-anticipy/docs/source/datasources/glofas.rst

 the geographic area of interest.

 Next you need to instantiate the GloFAS class with the country config.
-For this example, we will use the GloFAS forecast, however the steps are similar for the the reanalysis and reforecast.
+For this example, we will use the GloFAS forecast, however the steps are nearly identical for the the reanalysis and reforecast -- the only differences are the acceptable date ranges, and that `leadtime_max` is **not** an input parameter to the reanlaysis.

 In this case, we would like the data for the past month.
 In general, we suggest specifying dates explicitly, as using e.g. `datetime.today()` will not produce